malferov/resume/readme.md

 C | `high` | Windows | `low`
 PowerShell | `low` | |

-## FOR
+## PROJECT TYPES
-- Migrating infrastructure to AWS or other providers using Terraform
+- Migration of infrastructure to AWS or other cloud providers using `terraform`
-- Control finely granulated/or frequent changes using Puppet, Ansible or Chef
 - Infrastructure as Code
-- Software development life cycle automation
+- Deployment pipeline and application life cycle automation
-- Build cross platform images using Packer
+- Application containerization
+- Configuration management using `puppet`, `chef` or `ansible`

 ## LINKS
 https://github.com/malferov/iac